skornous/bored/README.md

 Objectives
 ---
-Use a full set of tools that I want to learn.
+Use a set of tools that I want to learn.
 These tools are :

  - GruntJS as the file watcher